-While Washington Grove has been able to maintain its historic integrity, the areas surrounding the Town continue to grow with resulting impact to the Town.
+While Washington Grove has been able to maintain its historic integrity (as defined in the National Register Designation), the areas surrounding the Town continue to grow with resulting impact to the Town.
 Increased traffic, both pedestrian and vehicular, has resulted in the opportunity to share the uniqueness of Washington Grove with our neighbors.
 It has also resulted in an increase in noise, speeding, and littering, especially along Railroad Street and Washington Grove Lane.
 One of the issues is that there is a perception that these roads go "around" the Town and not through it.
 Present signage only adds to this impression.
 Strategically placed signage at the Town's three main entrances will have a positive impact in changing that perception and providing motorists with a warm welcome to our Town.